dancoelho/dancoelho.github.io/_pages/about.md

 Currently, I am a PhD student at McGill University, Department of Physics, working in Prof. [Nikolas Provatas group](http://www.physics.mcgill.ca/~provatas/.index.html).

 Through theoretical modelling and computational tools, I study the atomic-scale behaviour of materials, particularly metals, and its connection to macroscopic properties.
-My research focuses on the interplay between atomic species and different phases for a given material processing, and how it affects on the resulting microstructure.
+My research focuses on the interplay between atomic species and different phases for a given material processing, and how it affects the resulting microstructure.
 Once a theory is developed, a numerical model usually follows, allowing for the simulation of microstructure evolution during specific material processing.

 <!-- I obtained my M.S. from the Mechanical Engineering Graduate Program ([PPG-EM](http://www.ppgem.uerj.br/en/index.html)) of the Rio de Janeiro State University ([UERJ](https://www.uerj.br)), supervised by Profs.
 [José Pontes](http://www.gesar.uerj.br/en/staff/professor-jose-pontes.html) and [Norberto Mangiavacchi](http://www.gesar.uerj.br/en/staff/professor-norberto-mangiavacchi.html).
 We worked on developing computational modelling of pattern formation in dissipative structures, such as reaction-diffusion systems and Rayleigh-Bénard convection cells.
 We numerically investigated how stripe orientation is induced by gradients of the bifurcation parameter in the Swift-Hohenberg dynamics, and compared to analytical predictions based on multiple scale analysis whenever possible. -->